If you start a club, they will come. Just ask Ciara

 Networking events and panel discussions are in the works too.

-She’s earned a position as co-op analyst in policy development and performance management at Toyota Manufacturing Canada, which complements her degree.
+She earned a position as co-op analyst in policy development and performance management at Toyota Manufacturing Canada, which complements her degree.
 But her first co-op placement, at local start-up ApplyBoard, taught her how to think quickly in a fast-paced environment.

 “I’ve experienced, you could say, two start-up cultures.
 One in the workplace, and one through co-founding a club.
-There’s definitely a lot of challenges when you’re starting from scratch,” she explains.
+There’s definitely a lot of challenges when you’re starting from scratch,” she explained.
 “But co-op lets me explore different jobs and see how my personality lines up with them.
 Law school could totally still be the outcome for me, but co-op is a tool to explore all the different careers.”

 As for advice to other students thinking of launching a new club too?
-“Go for it,” she says.
+“Go for it,” she said.
 “Instead of just going to my classes and focusing purely on academics, it feels nice to be able to start something and watch other people grow within that.”

 Related articles